 Some schools have a hard cutoff in regards to a part of the application, this could be number of hours you have at the time of application, the GRE score, or your GPA.
 These cutoffs mean that if you are below the required, your application will NOT be looked at.
-You’ll often see the word “must” on the school’s website – that’s how you’ll know its a hard cutoff.
-For example,
+You’ll often see the word “must” or “required” on the school’s website – that’s how you’ll know its a hard cutoff.

 1,000 hours of direct patient care experience is required.
 These hours must be completed at the time the application is submitted.